 Jan, Richard and I set out on their dinghy, while Scott stayed behind.
 We had decided to pay an agent to check us out of Roatan on a weekend, and he didn’t want to miss the man returning with our passports and exit papers.

-Daniel’s “farm” is actually a house with many large cages behind it.
+Daniel’s “Hangout” is actually located behind his house.
 His brother, Luke, came out to give us a tour and introduce us to the animals.
-Daniel started with just a few animals as pets, and has expanded to include several varieties.
+Daniel started with just a few animals as pets, and has expanded to include several varieties of rescued animals as well.
 The cages are very large and kept meticulously clean.
-It is also obvious by his way with the animals, and by their behavior, that Luke and his family truly care for them.
+It is also obvious by his way with the animals, and by their behavior, that Luke, Daniel and their family truly care for them.